 GCDB User's Guide

-"The GCDB Users' Guide explains the processes used to collect the data.
+The GCDB Users' Guide explains the processes used to collect the data.
 It explains the GCDB township naming conventions and point identification system.
-In addition there are examples of what some of the files contain that are created during collection.
-Not all files created are included, some are meaningless to the user.
+In addition, there are examples of what some of the files contain that are created during collection.
 These files are used for analysis of the data during processing.
-The files that are included in this guide contain the data that most users will be interested in.
-Also included, is the GMM glossary of terms."
+Not all files created are included.
+The files that are included in this guide contain the data that will be of interest to most users.
+Also included is the GMM glossary of terms.

 Download GCDB Data

+The latest Geographic Coordinate files can be downloaded from the BLM Secure File Transfer Site.
 Follow the directions to log onto the site.
-The data files for specific townships are located within the meridian directories at the following path: Pub/CA/gcdb
+The data files for specific townships are located within the meridian directories at the following path: Pub/CA/gcdb.
 This data is updated frequently, so keep checking back for current information.

-Note: No warranty is made by the BLM for use of the data for purposes not intended by BLM.
+Disclaimer: No warranty is made by the BLM for use of the data for purposes not intended by BLM.